What is Business Letter?

 As it shown by name heading contains sender’s address, name of the organization.
 Good companies use printed form that called letterhead which contains much information about the organization.
 Heading placed at the top of the page with left, centre or right margins.

-Placement of date is two to six lines below the heading.
-Date should be placed at left, centre and middle left margins.
+Placement of date is two to six lines below the heading at left, center or at middle left margins of the page.

 Inside Address/Receiver’s Address/Reader’s Address

 The inside address contains name, designation, organization of receiver/reader/individual/organization/department to whom we are writing the letter.
-The inside address always be placed at left margin.
+The placement of inside address should at left margin.

 Attention Line (Optional)